danielwilhelm/R-ME-test/README.md

 # METests

-The `R` package `METests` implements tests for various hypotheses about measurement error as proposed in Wilhelm (2018).
+The `R` package `METests` implements tests for various hypotheses about measurement error as proposed in [Wilhelm (2019)](http://www.ucl.ac.uk/~uctpdwi/papers/cwp4819.pdf).
 The R package contains help files describing the various commands, their syntax and gives examples.

 ## Installation

-1. Install the package `devtools` if it isn't already:
+Install the package `devtools` if it isn't already:

 ```R
 install.packages("devtools")
 ```

-2. Load the package `devtools`:
+Load the package `devtools`:

 ```R
 library("devtools")
 ```

-3. Install the package `METests`:
+Install the package `METests`:

 ```R
 install_github("danielwilhelm/R-ME-test")